A Brief History of Our Parish

 In 1963 the growing parish purchased the five remaining buildings behind the Church.

-In 1971, Fr.
-Frank Kirlangitis succeeded Fr.
-Paris.
-During this decade St. Paul’s gave three of its sons to the priesthood: Fr.
+During the decade of the 1970’s St. Paul’s gave three of its sons to the priesthood: Fr.
 Pete Lawdis, Fr.
 James Carellas and Fr.
 John Caparisos.
 In the field of politics, it gave the City of Savannah, its first Greek Mayor, the Honorable John Rousakis.

 In 1998, the plans to completely redesign and change the interior and exterior began.